threatcl/threatcl/README.md

 $ hcltm generate boilerplate
 ```

+`hcltm` will also process JSON files, but the only caveat is that import modules and variables won't work.
+You can see [examples/tm1.json](examples/tm1.json) as an example.

 ## Why HCL?

 HCL is the primary configuration language used in the products by HashiCorp, in-particularly, [Terraform](https://www.terraform.io/) - their open-source Infrastructure-as-Code software.
 I worked at HashiCorp for a while and the language really grew on me, plus, if DevOps and Software engineers are using the language, then simplifying how they document threat models aligns with `hcltm`'s goals.

+You can use `hcltm` with JSON, but you lose some of the features.
+For more, see the [examples/](examples/) folder.

 ## Why not just document them in MD?